pbutland/ranking-algorithm/index.md

 ## Status

 This is an active research project exploring how technology can better serve human flourishing rather than corporate profits.

+---

+There is also a related site dedicated to researching a recommendation algorithm?
+Visit the [Social Media Recommendation Algorithm Research](https://github.com/pbutland/recommendation-algorithm) repository.